 - 1. Unearned income is deducted dollar for dollar from the cash grant. - 2.
 Any earned income reduces the cash grant by \$.50 for each dollar. - 3.
-Self-employment income will be counted as gross earnings minus verifiable business expenses. (defined in the TANF Policies and Procedures) The difference will be treated as earned income.
-If the difference is less than \$0, then the total earned income will be \$0. - 4.
-Earned and unearned income from adult non-US citizens who are not part of the family assistance unit due to citizenship, but reside in the home, will be considered for eligibility purposes and cash grant amount.
+Self-employment income is counted as gross earnings minus verifiable business expenses

+- (defined in the TANF Policies and Procedures).
+The difference is treated as earned income.
+If the difference is less than \$0, then the total earned income is \$0. - 4.
+Earned and unearned income from adult non-US citizens who are not part of the family assistance unit due to citizenship, but who reside in the home, is considered for eligibility purposes and cash grant amount.

-Underpayment of Assistance: The LEKT TANF Program authorizes restoration or a supplemental cash grant if it is determined that a recipient received a lesser amount than eligible for, if for reasons such as:
+Underpayment of Assistance: The LEKT TANF Program authorizes restoration or a supplemental cash grant if is the Program determines that a recipient received a lesser amount than they were eligible for, for reasons such as: